AashinShazar/TradingML/PortfolioOptimizer/README.md

 # Portfolio Optimizer

 ## Project Overview
-This project aims to optimize the allocation of funds within a portfolio selection.
+This project aims to optimize the allocation of funds within a portfolio selection using the Efficient Frontier principle.

-This will be explored by leveraging the following techniques:
-- Sharpe Ratio
-- Monte Carlo Method
-- Volatlity
-- Efficient Fronter (Modern Portfolio Theory)

 ## To-Do
-- Actual project
+- Code explanations
+- Backtesting on real market data
+- Explore other optimizations

 ## Requirements
 The python requirements to run this notebook is outlined in the requirements.txt file.